yyoshiaki/ikra/README_ja.md

 ```
 Hiraoka, Y., Yamada, K., Kawasaki, Y., Hirose, H., Matsumoto, Y., Ishikawa, K., & Yasumizu, Y. (2019). ikra : RNAseq pipeline centered on Salmon. https://doi.org/10.5281/ZENODO.3352573
 ```

+## Licence (Updated in Ver.
+2.0)

+This software is freely available for academic users.
+Usage for commercial purposes is not allowed.
+Please refer to the LICENCE page.
+If you are not an academic user, please contact to the author.

+## Contact

+Yoshiaki Yasumizu, M.D. [yyasumizu@ifrec.osaka-u.ac.jp](yyasumizu@ifrec.osaka-u.ac.jp)